gnatbomb/sudoku-solver/README.md

 Where any '0' entry represents an empty square, and any non-zero integer entry represents a solved square.

-The proram solves the puzzle by first using a cross-hatching method to find when squares can have only one solution, and when this fails to find any more guarenteed solutions, then it uses DFS to find a solution on the remaining tiles.
+The program solves the puzzle by first using a cross-hatching method to find when squares can have only one solution.
+If this fails to find any more guarenteed solutions, then it uses DFS to find a solution on the remaining tiles.